-One of the most famed rivalries in WWF/E history was the battle between Hulk Hogan and Andre the Giant.
+One of the most famed rivalries in WWF/E history was the battle between Hulk Hogan and Andre, the Giant.
 Their animosity between one another erupted when Andre challenged Hogan for the WWF Heavyweight Championship at WrestleMania III.
 From their confrontations on Piper’s Pit to The Body Shop, the feud between them would reach a fevered pitch at WrestleMania III.
-However, while that match was the one that was highly publicized it was another match that is often talked about still to this day.
-When ‘Macho Man’ Randy Savage defended the WWF/E Intercontinental Championship vs Ricky ‘The Dragon’ Steamboat at WrestleMania III.
-This is the latest in our WrestleMania REIMAGINED series.
+However, while that match was the one that was highly publicized, it was another match that is often talked about still to this day.
+When ‘Macho Man’ Randy Savage defended the WWF/E Intercontinental Championship vs Ricky ‘The Dragon’ Steamboat at WrestleMania III, this is the latest in our WrestleMania REIMAGINED series.

 Savage vs Steamboat

 With a prone Steamboat resting across the mental guardrail, Savage dropped a double ax handle across his throat.
 Steamboat was writhing in pain.
-He was clutching his throat unable to speak and coughing uncontrollably.
+He was clutching his throat, unable to speak and coughing uncontrollably.
 As a ten-year-old at the time, the image of Steamboat desperate for air.
 It was hard to see one of your heroes desperate for air as though his life was in jeopardy.
 The focus was feud was Savage’s attack on Steamboat’s larynx.

 So in laying that thing out, we sort of changed the blueprint to make it a championship match.
 We ended up with all of these false finishes – 20 false finishes in a match that went 17 minutes.
 Customarily back then there was an average of about seven false finishes in a match.
 We took fans on a wild ride and went back and forth throughout the match.
 The guys today tell me, ‘Ricky that match changed everything on how to structure things.’

-A little more than a month after Steamboat was written off of television due to the ‘injury’, Saturday Night’s Main Event took place.
+A little more than a month after Steamboat was written off of television due to the ‘injury,’ Saturday Night’s Main Event took place.
 On January 3rd, 1987, George ‘The Animal’ Steele appeared as though he was going to suffer the same fate that Steamboat did over a month earlier.
 However, Steamboat returned and prevented Steele from Savage’s attack.
-The stage was set for Ricky Steamboat to get his retribution at WrestleMania III against Randy Savage.
+The stage was set for Ricky Steamboat to get his retribution at WrestleMania III vs Randy Savage.

-With me, if I made a suggestion then he was wide open to it. ‘[Savage voice] You know Dragon, that’s better than my idea.
+With me, if I made a suggestion, then he was wide open to it. ‘[Savage voice] You know Dragon, that’s better than my idea.
 Let’s do that!’
 It made me a better worker and opened my eyes to little things you take for granted.
 It helped me moving forward in terms of structuring matches.

 When we were putting this thing together, we didn’t know if we were ahead of the curve as we were just trying to put together a championship match.
-It was all about me trying to beat him for the championship and Randy was trying to hold onto it.
+It was all about me trying to beat him for the championship, and Randy was trying to hold onto it.

 – Ricky Steamboat on how planning his WrestleMania III match with Randy Savage was a collaborative effort.

-On March 29th, 1987 at the Pontiac Silverdome in Detroit, Michigan in front of over 90,000 people, Steamboat would face Savage.
+On March 29th, 1987, at the Pontiac Silverdome in Detroit, Michigan, in front of over 90,000 people, Steamboat would face Savage.
 There was no shortage of near falls.
 In fact, the tally listed is nineteen between them (although the plan was originally 20).
 Their match went just over fourteen minutes in length.
 The story told within that time was as telling as the build-up to the championship as well.
 After holding the title for over a year, Randy Savage was dethroned.

 Ricky ‘The Dragon’ Steamboat became the new WWF/E Intercontinental Champion.
 One of the keys to the matches’ success was its planning and coordination amongst the two involved.
-In a match voted match of the year by both Pro Wrestling Illustrated and The Wrestling Observer for 1987, assembled a symphony between them as Steamboat vs Savage was a marquee matchup.
+In a match-voted match of the year by both Pro Wrestling Illustrated and The Wrestling Observer for 1987, assembled a symphony between them as Steamboat vs. Savage was a marquee matchup.

 In thinking back about the match itself as told by his brother ‘Leaping’ Lanny Poffo, Savage felt that no match after this ever compared.
 Savage was a perfectionist in the ring.
-His commitment on putting together the best possible match had now been achieved.
+His commitment to putting together the best possible match had now been achieved.
 From a personal standpoint, this match is the most significant memory of my love of wrestling during my childhood.
 Steamboat vs Savage for the WWE Intercontinental Championship remains.